Deep GEEK Disappointment!

 Because, I want to speak to all educators!
 I've been honored to be asked to be the keynote speaker at several tech conferences like METC, CTA Summer Institute at UCLA, and ATLE Convergence in Calgary, Canada!
 I hope to do more, too!
 If you would like to invite me to speak at your conference, contact me!
 Wow...that was a really shameless plug, huh? [grins] Moving on.....

-So, changing my graphics - ditching the Tardis, means new business cards, new blog and Twitter header…and hours working hard and playing with Photoshop & PicMonkey.
+So, changing my graphics - ditching the Tardis, means new business cards, new blog, G+, and Twitter header…and hours working hard at night and weekends playing with Photoshop & PicMonkey.

 First I thought, what OTHER geek icon can I use that I love?
 Trogdor?
 Oh I know…Cthuhlu!